 So there you go, follow these tips and you’re sure to improve your climbing.
 Practice low cadence efforts, preferably on hills, work on your core strength and climbing technique.
 Twice a week should be sufficient to work on your climbing ability.
 You’ll soon be dropping everyone on the slopes.

 Want further help training for your event?
-Bespoke coaching is available from £70 per month.
 Enjoy all the benefits of a one-to-one coaching experience and be the Best You Can Be.
-See our Coaching Packages for details [places strictly limited].
+See the Coaching Page for details [places strictly limited].